As some of you may know, my parents met in a religious cult.

 For me, magic has never been about casting spells* or performing rituals.
-I’ve never believed it was essential to have the right physical objects present to make magic happen (this is part of why I do not like my practice to be conflated with Wicca).
+I’ve never believed it was essential to have the right physical objects present to make magic happen (this is part of why I do not like my practice, or witchcraft in general, to be automatically conflated with Wicca).
 Magic has always been about paying attention to how my inner life resonates or dampens in relation to my outer life.
 It’s about tuning the radio dial of my mind to match up with my heart and soul.
 When I do that, life is good.
 Not easy, but good.
 Magical things happen.
 Yes, butterflies land outside my kitchen window, and I find $20 bills fluttering across parking lots, and people offer me free stuff, and most importantly I just start to feel connected to the world around me.
 But also, I have more clarity.
 And with clarity of mind comes inspiration, action, and opportunity.

 Can I prove it’s magic?
-No. But I know that when I don’t make the effort to tune into myself, when I let the outside world overly influence my inside world, the magic disappears.
+No. But I know that when I don’t make the effort to tune into myself, when I let the outside world overly influence my inside world, the “magic” disappears.